varghesebibin/House-Price-Prediction-Using-Advanced-ML-Models/README.md

     ```

 4. **Set up the dataset**:
-    Ensure the `train.csv` file is present in the root directory.
+    Ensure the `ames_data.csv`, 'CPI.csv', 'US Inflation Rate.csv', 'US GDP.csv' files are present in the root directory.
 If it’s missing, upload your dataset or use your own version.

 ## How to Run the Project